Ever wonder why you hear about mid century modern furniture all the time?

 After WWII, these influenced converged into what would become know as mid century modernism.
 As Matt Riley, principal @ Tonic Design explains,

-Why is Mid-Century Modern Furniture Still Popular Today?
+Why is Mid Century Modern So Popular Today?

 …the principle of living well is not something that will drop away, internal spaces blending with and sitting harmoniously within the natural environment will equally continue to be prevalent in design thinking and longevity in design will likewise be something that will be continued.